Last Updated: February 9, 2023

 |Marketo Munchkin (_mkto_trk)||This cookie is set by Marketo.
 This allows a website to track visitor behavior on the sites on which the cookie is installed and to link a visitor to the recipient of an email marketing campaign, to measure campaign effectiveness.
 Tracking is performed anonymously until a user identifies himself by submitting a form.||2 years||1st Party|

 |Marketo Email – 404||This cookie tracks when email recipients receive a 404 error.||Session||1st Party|

 Analytics.
 We use Google Analytics cookies to collect general information about how visitors use our website.
 Individual visitor’s IP addresses are anonymized, sent to and stored by Google on servers in the United States.
 Google may transfer this information to third parties to have it processed or when required by law.
 Google does not connect your IP address to other data that it holds.
 Information about Google Analytics cookie privacy is available at https://support.google.com/analytics/answer/6004245.

 Third Party Website Cookies.
 Third parties may set cookies on our website to monitor visitor behavior, demographics or to personalize marketing.
-If you access third party content (e.g., YouTube videos, Whitepapers) embedded in or linked to our site, those content and link providers may set their own cookies.
+If you access content hosted by a third party (e.g., YouTube videos, Whitepapers) embedded in or linked to our site, those content and link providers may set their own cookies.
 We cannot control third party cookie placement, even if you access the content or link from our website.

 How to Control and Delete Cookies.
 You can use your browser to disable some of the cookies that we use.
 Instructions for doing so may be located under your browser’s “Help,” “Tools” or “Edit” menus.
 Disabling a cookie does not delete it from your browser.
 Cookies must be deleted manually.
 If you disable or delete a cookie, the information previously collected by that cookie may still be used, but we will not use that cookie to collect any new information from you.